About

 In June 2020 an extremely thick dust plume, named Godzilla, moved from the Sahara region to the Caribbeans.
 The Western African coast where the dust storms originates is observed by both MSG1 and MSG4.
 The videos below show the CISAR combined AOT/COT retrieval over the region of interest compared to CAMS dataset during the same time window.
 It can be seen that the thick dust storm is correctly retrieved by CISAR, following its spatial and temporal evaluation.

+Video 1.
 Combined AOT/COT retrieval obtained applying the CISAR algorithm to combined observations from MSG1 and MSG4 capturing the Godzilla dust storm in June 2020 originating in the Sahara region and moving towards the West.

+Video 2.
 CAMS AOT dataset over the Godzilla dust storm in June 2020.

 Progress Meeting 1